Christopher-M-Gibson/Data_Analysis_Projects/README.md

 &emsp;&emsp; This file contains the original dataset
 &emsp; Weather_2013.xlsx
 &emsp;&emsp; This file contains the data for the weather in 2013
-&emsp; *TBD*
+&emsp; Flight_Analysis_Excel_Data_Cleaning_for_Tableau.pdf
-&emsp;&emsp; This PDF highlights the data cleaning for the file used for Tableau visualization
+&emsp;&emsp; This PDF highlights the Excel file returned from the last SQL query and the data cleaning required in order to visualize the data

 2) Software Used:
 &emsp; Excel, SQL (SQL Server)